is a 1906 novel written by Jack London

 - Byronic Hero: Albeit having the excuse of being a wild mostly-wolf canine, White Fang is a very, very dark Anti-Hero for most of the book.

-- Dirty Coward: Beauty Smith.
+- Dirty Coward: Beauty Smith, and Lip-lip.

 - Disappeared Dad: White Fang's father One Eye is torn to pieces early on in the book.

 - Double Consciousness: The wild nature of a wolf vs. the tame, instinctual loyal nature of a dog.
 Since White Fang is the son of a wolf and a half-wolf dog, this also represents In the Blood.